binfalse/binfalse.de/_posts/2015-02-10-node-no-such-file-or-directory.md

 [...]
 ~~~~~~~~~~~

-Thus, on my system the NodeJS binary is called `nodjs`, not `node` (as assumed by the tool I wanted to install).
+You see, on my system the NodeJS binary is called `nodjs`, not `node` (as assumed by the tool I wanted to install).
 Easy to work around this problem: Just create a link to `nodejs` and call it `node`:

 ~~~~~~ bash